 - Working on a puzzle or crossword.

-- Telling them about what you, close family, and friends have been doing lately so they won’t feel left out.
+- Telling them about what you, your close family, and friends have been doing lately so they won’t feel left out.

 - Bringing a computer to watch a favorite show from a DVD or online.